mojodojo101/mojo_blog/bofs/vulnserver/trun.md

 # ** TRUN **

-This is propably the best place to start on vulnserver.
+This is probably the best place to start on vulnserver.
-The function is straight forward once you know what triggers the bof.
+The function is straight forward once you know what triggers the BOF.

 I read vulnserver.c but you can also fuzz for these with tools like [spike](https://github.com/guilhermeferreira/spikepp/tree/master/SPIKE).